helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 The script grants the permissions required by the demo and gives `pokemon` a limited quota on a dedicated `POKEMON_DATA` tablespace.

-The data-source settings are in `src/main/resources/application.yaml`.
-If Oracle Database runs on a different host or port, update `data.url`.
-Update the username and password there if you use different credentials.

 ## Initialize the Sample Schema (Required)

 > **Warning:** The following command drops the existing `POKEMON` and `TYPE` tables in the `pokemon` schema, including
 > all their data, before recreating and populating them.
 It does not modify tables in other schemas.

-Running `etc/schema.sql` is a prerequisite for the demo.
-When using the optional container setup above, this single command runs the script as the demo user:
+When using the optional container, run the schema script as the demo user:

 ```shell
 docker exec oracle \